This is a preview of the content in our French Food Decoder app. Get the app to:

 200606 - Oies Gooses

-You will see picturesque flocks of greylag geese (oies cendrées) in the Dordogne, around Toulouse, in the Landes and around Strasbourg but it’s actually Hungary that raises most of the geese for foie gras in France.
+You will see picturesque flocks of greylag geese (oies cendrées) in the Dordogne, around Toulouse, in the Landes and around Strasbourg, but most of the geese for the foie gras sold in France are raised in Hungary.

 Poultry